vicky-playground/resume-builder/README.md

 About the project
 =
-1. Develop a website which helps job seekers create an accessible free resume/CV/personal website builder, for users to build highly-customized and  compelling resumes.
+1. Develop a resume builder website which helps job seekers create an accessible free resume/CV/personal website, for users to build highly-customized and  compelling resumes.

 API testing